sparcopen/open-research-doathon/README.md

 For guidelines on how to contribute to this project, see [CONTRIBUTING.md](https://github.com/sparcopen/open-research-doathon/blob/master/CONTRIBUTING.md).

+For a list of people who actually contributed, see [here](https://sparcopen.github.io/open-research-doathon/Let's%20Build%20a%20Hat%20Rack.html).

 # Program

 Each day will run 9am - 6pm.
 We'll provide breakfast, lunch, and snacks (including coffee, of course) with informal dinner & drinks each evening.
 The program is designed to be lightweight and flexible to allow the maximum time for doing.